Dionne-Stratton/rabbi-rabbit-frontend-react-desktop/README.md

 * Charge a monthly fee for access to app beyond the first three levels.

-## If you have ideas for more featues please reach out!
+## If you have ideas for more features please reach out!